 Earlier Audi A4 Models

-The first-generation Audi A4 was introduced for the 1996 model year as a replacement for the aging Audi 90 sedan.
-Offered in both sedan and Avant (wagon) body styles, the A4 proved to be a popular model for the brand.
+The Audi A4 was introduced for the 1996 model year as a replacement for the aging Audi 90 sedan.
+Offered in both sedan and wagon (Avant) body styles, the A4 proved to be a popular model for the brand.
 In its first year, the A4 came with a 2.8-liter V6 producing 190 horsepower.
-You had the choice of five-speed manual and automatic transmissions, as well as front-wheel drive and quattro all-wheel drive.
-A year later, a turbocharged 1.8-liter four-cylinder engine with 150 horsepower was introduced.
-Again, you had the choice of five-speed manual and automatic transmissions, as well as front- and all-wheel drive.
+Buyers had the choice of five-speed manual and five-speed automatic transmissions, as well as front- and all-wheel drive.
+A year later, a turbocharged 1.8-liter four-cylinder engine with 150 horsepower was introduced and paired with the same transmission and drivetrain choices.

-The second-generation A4 came in 2002, and received a punchier version of the turbocharged engine with 170 horsepower.
-There was also a new 3.0-liter V6 with 220 horsepower.
-Front-wheel drive models got a new "Multitronic" CVT.
+The A4 was redesigned for 2002, receiving a punchier version of the turbocharged engine with 170 horsepower.
+A new 3.0-liter V6 with 220 horsepower was also introduced.
+Front-wheel drive models got a new "Multitronic" continuously variable transmission (CVT).
 Other additions include dual-zone climate control and an in-dash six-disc CD changer.
-The A4 Cabriolet debuted for 2003, which first offered the 3.0-liter V6 and front-wheel drive.
-A V6 version with quattro and a model with the 1.8-liter engine followed later.
-2005 saw a mid-cycle refresh that included a new front end treatment and an updated dashboard.
+The A4 Cabriolet debuted for 2003 and was first offered with the 3.0-liter V6 and front-wheel drive.
+A version with Quattro and a model with the 1.8-liter engine followed later.
+For 2005, the A4 gained styling updates that include a new front end treatment and an updated dashboard.